lalvarezmat/EpiInvert/cran-comments.md

+## update 1 of EpiInvert package version 0.3.0 submission

+Following the suggestions of the CRAN staff the Description field starts now with a capital letter and we have included in the Description some refrerences about our work.

 ## submission EpiInvert package version 0.3.0

 This is a submission of a new version of the EpiInvert package.
 The modifications in this new version are: